Z-MS/numblocks/README.md

-**New Feature:** You can change the colours of the blocks so children can stay interested and have something to play with.
+**New Feature 🎉:** You can change the colours of the blocks so children can stay interested and have something to play with.
 You can also use the colour changing feature to teach them about colours 😀.